-New and emerging technologies include forms of electricity and energy storage systems, alternative operational models such as microgrids and stand-alone power systems, as well as network technological developments related to traditional plant (for example, overhead lines, underground cables, substation switchgear).
+New and emerging technologies include forms of electricity and energy storage systems as well as network technological developments related to traditional plant (for example, overhead lines, underground cables, substation switchgear).

 In reviewing the Technical Rules, Western Power considered if direction was required within the Technical Rules to account for new and emerging technology solutions, including those that can connect directly to the SWIS or be used by Western Power as alternatives to traditional investment solutions.
 For example, should Technical Rules be amended to detail how apply specific technologies should be treated?
 Alternatively, should a more structured approach be adopted based on the underlying characteristics of equipment, for example, battery energy storage systems could be dealt with as both demand and generator?